turri21/GalaksijaPLUS_poseidon-ep4cgx150/README.md

 The ROM D addition is based on [GALe - Galaksija Emulator](https://galaksija.net/)*

-Finally, several improvements have been migrated from the respective port for the [Senhor](https://github.com/turri21/Senhor) board.
-(MiSTer clone)
+Finally, several improvements have been migrated from the respective port for the [Senhor](https://github.com/turri21/Senhor) board (MiSTer clone).

+## Galaksija first model.

+It is possible to disable the ROM C (PLUS model) and ROM D by entering the following command in BASIC:
+A=USR(&1000)

 ## ROM D info